Darren542/1800_202210_BBY27/README.md

 ## My Web Application (Add your Title here)

 * [General info](#general-info)
-This a browser based application that we have not started yet
-* Hi my name is Darren Luck, I'm excited about this project because it is culmination of what we have working towards in all are other classes.
 * [Technologies](#technologies)
 * [Contents](#content)

 ## General Info
 This browser based web application to ...
+* Hi my name is Darren Luck, I'm excited about this project because it is culmination of what we have working towards in all are other classes.
 ## Technologies
 Technologies used for this project:
 * HTML, CSS